 Attempted suicide rates among teenage girls under the age of 19, who are using poison, has increased significantly over the past seven years according to a study published by The Journal of Pediatrics.
 Even more startling, girls between the ages of 10 and 12, suicide attempts using poison have skyrocketed by 338%.

-The study was conducted by researchers at Nationwide Children’s Hospital in Columbus, Ohio, and at the Central Ohio Poison Center.
+The study was conducted in 2019 by researchers at Nationwide Children’s Hospital in Columbus, Ohio, and at the Central Ohio Poison Center.
 Henry Spiller, lead author of the study, told CNN, “It’s not just that there’s more attempts, it’s also the outcomes; the severity is increasing as well.”

 Additionally, the study says the number of attempts that required a young girl to get medical attention, or resulted in death, have also increased.

-Researchers believe social media may be partly to blame.
+No surprise, researchers believe social media may be partly to blame.